Published August 2016

 Net Price: $11,567

-The College of Urban Planning and Public Affairs at the University of Chicago at Illinois boasts eight research centers and institutes, over 36 courses in Urban Planning and Public Administration, and a diverse student body.
+The College of Urban Planning and Public Affairs at the University of Illinois at Chicago boasts eight research centers and institutes, over 36 courses in Urban Planning and Public Administration, and a diverse student body.
 The Department of Urban Planning and Policy has the only accredited graduate program in the Chicago area.
 It is also one of the largest planning programs in the U.S. This larger size allows the department to offer specialized courses that many smaller schools cannot, such as Bicycle Planning and Historic Preservation.
 It also gives students the opportunity to form networks that benefit them long after graduation.

 #9 – University of Washington – Seattle